Adobe Acrobat Sign for Microsoft Dynamics Online: User Guide provides instructions on how to use Acrobat Sign for Microsoft Dynamics CRM integration.

 All agreements, regardless of entity, are listed in the agreements list on the Agreements page.

-If your company has deployed Adobe Sign for Dynamics version 9.2 or later, you have access to the Adobe Sign functionality on the Dynamics Field Service, Sales Hub, and Customer Service Hub apps.
+If your company has deployed Adobe Acrobat Sign for Dynamics version 9.2 or later, you can access the Acrobat Sign functionality on the Dynamics Field Service, Sales Hub, and Customer Service Hub apps.

-These apps offer the same functionality with improved formatting, allowing direct access for phones, tablets, and any other mobile device.
+These apps offer the same functionality with improved formatting, allowing direct access to phones, tablets, and other mobile devices.

 The Hub Dashboard gives you a quick graphical report of the agreements associated to your user.